encody/autoruby/autoruby/README.md

 If the `integrated` feature is enabled, you can run the `build.rs` script to compile the dictionary into a binary database.
 (It will run automatically, either by your IDE or when running `cargo build`.)
 The dictionary and database files will be saved to path in the [`OUT_DIR` environment variable](https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-build-scripts).

+## Future work

+- Option to use katakana instead of hiragana for furigana.
+- Option to only display the furigana for a word the first time it appears in the document.

 ## Authors

 - Jacob Lindahl [@sudo_build](https://twitter.com/sudo_build)